 The Statistical Consultant will contribute to the goal of establishing and maintaining Measure of America as a center of statistical excellence on issues of well-being and access to opportunity as well as on other social justice, civil liberties, and multidimensional poverty topics.
 The Consultant will contribute to new measurement development initiatives on several issues central to well-being and perform statistical research and develop innovative data presentations on these projects.
 The Consultant will take the lead on research and analysis for select MOA projects in collaboration with MOA’s Codirectors and the project’s Chief Statistician.
 The Consultant will have the benefit of a Senior Statistical Advisor available on a retainer basis for support on highly complex methodological issues.
+This job was posted on March 6th.

 - MA in one of the social science or humanistic disciplines with a strong background in quantitative methods.